-Special Events
+Special Events:

-The school has celebration days and fund raising events (such as Red Nose Day, Jeans for Genes) and we would encourage staff to join in with the spirit of these events.
+The school has celebration days and fund-raising events (such as Red Nose Day, Jeans for Genes) and we encourage staff to join in with the spirit of these events., which may involve wearing clothing other than that specified in the dress code.
+Staff must always be mindful of the appropriateness of any costume/clothing choices worn.